modularml/mojo/stdlib/docs/development.md

 Now, every time you save a Mojo file, it packages the standard library and runs `main.mojo`.

+**Note**: you should stop `entr` while doing commits, otherwise you could have some issues, this is because some pre-commit hooks use mojo scripts and will try to load the standard library while it is being compiled by `entr`.

 ### Running tests

 If you haven't already, follow the steps at: